TeamLinux01/tailscale-caddy-dns/README.md

 # This container connects to tailscale and runs a caddy web server.
 This is useful if you want to put a website on a LAN and a tailnet at the same time or reverse proxy web services in and out of a tailnet.
 When setting an IP address for a public DNS entry, use the machine's tailscale IP addresses.

+> ⚠️ Warning
+>
-### A warning when using DuckDNS, the DNS challenge requires that the server be publicly accessible, so it cannot be used on a tailnet.
+> When using DuckDNS, the DNS challenge requires that the server be publicly accessible, so it cannot be used on a tailnet.
 I will leave in the plug-in as a way of hosting directly on the Internet.

+## Configure Tailscale

+> ⚠️ Warning
+>
-## It is highly recommended that you configure Tailscale before launching the container.
+> It is require to do this before you start the containers.

 https://login.tailscale.com/admin/dns Confirm a tailnet name, enable MagicDNS and HTTPS Certificates.